petabi/sniffles/README.md

 - uppder_bound: Opposite of lower_bound.
 - complexity_prob: The probability of using complex features for a rule.
 From 0 to 100.
 Defaults to 0.
+                   When complex features are used, an ambigous notation is randomly selected from the ambiguity list, or if the feature defines a specific ambiguity (like IP addresses) then that is used.
+When complex features are not used, a value is generated using the boundaries, or, in the case of Content, using a set of distribution values that will restrict the generated string to a series of ASCII characters.
 - ambiguity_list: A list of possible ambiguous notations.
                   Comma-separated list using python formatting
                   (i.e. [a, b, c]).